- Home

 About the LEPC

-The Local Emergency Planning Committee (LEPC) is appointed by the Frederick County Executive and confirmed by the Frederick County Council to increase preparedness and response for members of the general public, industry and various government agencies.
+The Local Emergency Planning Committee (LEPC) membership is nominated by the Frederick County Executive and appointed by the State Emergency Response Commission to increase preparedness and response for members of the general public, industry and various government agencies.
 This is accomplished through regular information sharing, effective communication and collaborative training.
 The LEPC specializes in planning, preparedness, response and mitigation for various emergencies that may occur in or around Frederick County.

 In accordance with the Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA) under Title III of the Superfund Amendments and Reauthorization Act (SARA), the Frederick County LEPC also provides citizens with information about hazardous materials that are used, stored, manufactured, released or spilled in their communities and maintains an emergency plan in cooperation with the facilities and local responders.